katrinleinweber/Git-for-bio-scientists/git-it-on.md

 **asynchronous team-work**

 > - entire database of project history is stored in each project folder
 > - sync changes via Git server (like comments in JPY-PDF)
-> - public & private servers available
 > - collisions only if same lines are edited (Dropbox?)
 > - DEMO: `Paper-Now-Achmi...`